nicolastoon/analyzing-recipe-tags/README.md

 | millionaire pound cake               | 286009 |       120 |         7 |               7 |            5 |           1 |       20 |   2008 |
 | 2000 meatloaf                        | 475785 |        90 |        17 |              13 |            5 |           2 |       10 |   2012 |

 Because the columns <code>'nutrition'</code>, <code>'nutrition'</code>, and <code>'nutrition'</code> are lists within the DataFrame, we extracted the lists into separate DataFrames, with row order preserved (so the first row of the new DataFrames will correspond to the same recipe as the first row of the cleaned DataFrame).
+In <code>ingredients_df</code> and <code>tags_df</code>, 1 represents that the recipe contains the ingredient/tag and 0 represents that the recipe does not contain the ingredient/tag.

 The first two rows of each new DataFrame are shown below: